daronphang/coding_resources/unicode_strings__bytes.md

 67	43	01000011  &#67;	C
 68	44	01000100  &#68;	D
 ```
+As ASCII characters utilize 7 bits, there are still 127 more combinations to be represented; this gave birth to extended ASCII.
+However, different organizations
+came up with their own variants; this led to conflicted character encodings, and each extended ASCII was platform dependent.

 ## Unicode:
 Universal character standard that assigns a codepoint to every character, number and symbol in every language in the world.
 Unicode characters can be referenced
 by their codepoint.
 Has backwards compatability with ASCII.
+Total of 143,859 characters.
 ```
 # U+<hex-code> from U+0000 to U+10FFFF
 Computer Hope